MultiPaper/MultiPaper/README.md

 1.19.4 [Paper](https://github.com/PaperMC/Paper) fork that enables a server admin to scale a single world across multiple servers.
-Multiple MultiPaper servers run the same world and use a MultiPaper-Master to coordinate with eachother and store server data.
-While the MultiPaper-Master is usually run as a standalone server, it can also be run as a BungeeCord or Velocity plugin, which has some benefits including being able to send players to the least busiest server when they join.
+Multiple MultiPaper servers run the same world and use a MultiPaper-Master to coordinate with each other and store server data.
+While the MultiPaper-Master is usually run as a standalone server, it can also be run as a BungeeCord or Velocity plugin, which has some benefits including being able to send players to the least busy server when they join.

 MultiPaper 2.0:

 - Works like a CDN
     - Each server caches chunks that are needed by the players it's serving
-    - The servers keep each others' caches in sync with eachother
+    - The servers keep each others' caches in sync with each other
     - The servers work together to ensure every chunk gets ticked
-    - Does not require BungeeCord or Velocity, just some node balancing method to evenly distribute players across the servers
+    - Does not require BungeeCord or Velocity, just some load balancing method to evenly distribute players across the servers

 - MultiPaper-Master